josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧅_the_operator_may_not_know_the_customer.md

 - Who protected the operators?
 - Who benefited from the exposure?
 - Who used the information afterwards?
+- Who decided whether the operation should be concealed or publicised?
 - And who knew what at each stage?

 The customer may enter the chain late.